 - An amendments to section 228 which requires the registrar to give a copy of any NCAT application to the owners corporation and the owners corporation is then required to serve a copy on each owner except an owner who is a named party to the application.

-Notably, a new provision which will commence on the earlier of either proclamation or 24 August 2021 has been included regarding the keeping of animals in strata schemes.
+Notably, a new provision which commenced on 24 August 2021 has been included regarding the keeping of animals in strata schemes.
 The new section 137B provides that a by-law will have no force or effect to the extent that the by-law purports to unreasonably prohibit the keeping of an animal on a lot.
 This means that owners corporations may prohibit a lot owner from keeping a pet in their lot, so long as the owners corporation has reasonable reasons for doing so.